 Category Maximum # of Figures Maximum Total Figure K-Factor

-a) Sportsman No Limit Must match current Known Program
+a) Sportsman No Limit Same as the current year's Known Sequence

 b) Intermediate No Limit 140

 c) Advanced 10 175

 d) Unlimited 10 230

 34.18.2 Floating Points

 34.18.2.1 Glider competitors may make use of up to 3 Floating Points in their Free Sequences.
 Figure K values will be reduced by removing one point from the highest coefficient figures and then each figure in decreasing K-value order until the maximum total is achieved.
 On Form A, the original figure coefficient will be given as well as the reduced value for each figure affected.